o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader System Overview](core-systems/shaders/shader-system.md)*

 Shader Asset
 : A shader asset is the shader data that is stored in the engine's cache for use at runtime.
 It is stored in a `.azshader` file, that is produced by the Asset Processor from a `.shader` file.
-This does not contain any shader bytecode, rather it contains metadata about the shader and links to one or more shader variant assets which contain the bytecode.
+The shader asset does not contain any shader bytecode.
+Instead, it contains metadata about the shader and links to one or more shader variant assets, which contain the bytecode.

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Build Pipeline](core-systems/shaders/shader-build-pipeline.md)*

 Shader Resource Group (SRG)
-: A shader resource group is a collection of shader resources: textures, buffers, samplers, and loose constants which are automatically packed into an implicit constant buffer.
-Shader resource groups are bound at specific frequencies (e.g. per scene, per view, per pass, per material, etc.).
-It supports automatic packing of shader resources into a table suitable for binding to the hardware pipeline, in a platform-agnostic way.
+: A Shader Resource Group (SRG) is a collection of shader resources that are automatically packed into an implicit constant buffer.
+These resources include textures, buffers, samplers, and loose constants.
+SRGs support automatic packing of shader resources into a table that's suitable for binding to the hardware pipeline at specific frequencies, in a platform-agnostic way.

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Resource Groups](core-systems/rhi/shader-resource-groups.md), [Shader Resource Groups and Constant Data](core-systems/rhi/srgs-and-constant-data.md), [AZSL Reference](core-systems\shaders\azsl-reference\shader-resource-groups.md)*